ElenaXu98/NLP-project-on-Yelp-data/README.md

 - `DataPreprocessing.ipybnb` exploratory notebook
 - `scriptR.ipybn` exploratory notebook

+*Please create a `NLP-project-on-Yelp-data/data/` folder and put all the four json files in it.
+Then set your working directory as `NLP-project-on-Yelp-data/code/` before run the `main.R`*

 ### output
 Contains the output datasets produced by the `main.R`.
 Following is the description of each file.
 | Dataset | Description  |